-Across the European Union, migrant women encounter substantial barriers in accessing and retaining employment, enjoying as a result fewer opportunities for integration.
-On another hand, workplaces are formidable integration hubs; nonetheless, not every workplace is equally accessible to low-skilled migrant women.
-This results in exclusion from integration processes and work life.
-Leveragining on workplace-based best practices for integration, Worldplaces aims to bring together the public and non-profit sector with for-rofit employers in multi-stakeholder permanent local networks to bridge at once the integration and gender gaps.
+Across the European Union, migrant women encounter substantial barriers in accessing and retaining employment, enjoying as a result fewer opportunities for integration; on another hand, workplaces are formidable integration hubs.
+Nonetheless, not every workplace is equally accessible to low-skilled migrant women – this results in exclusion from integration processes and work life.
+Leveraging on workplace-based practices for integration, WorldPlaces aims to brint together the public and non-profit sector with for-profit employers in multi-stakeholder, permanent local networks, to bridge at once the integration and gendered gaps.

-This is why we are partnering in the WorldPlaces project, involving partners in Italy, Portugal, Greece, Belgium, Austria and Germany, as well as European-wide organisations such as ours.
-Our collective goal is to promote better and more fulfilling integration of migrant women in the workplace.
-To do so, we will build a series of toolkits and conduct actions and workshops across Europe on different themes: engagement of migrant women, leadership, work-life balance, workplace based language and culture exchange, body and identity.
+This is why we are partnering in the WorldPlaces project: our collective goal is to promote better and more fulfilling integration of migrant women in the workplace.
+To do so, we will build a series of toolkits and conduct actions and workshops across Europe on different themes: engagement of migrant women, leadership, work-life balance, workplace-based language and culture exchange, body and identity.